NVIDIA/G-Assist/README.md

 #### Two Ways to Invoke Plugins:

-1. Zero-Shot Function Calling
+1. **Natural Language Commands**
     ```
-    /fc What are the top upcoming games for 2025?
+    What are the top upcoming games for 2025?
     ```
     The AI model automatically:
     - Analyzes the user's intent